Scalable Byzantine Consensus via Hardware-assisted Secret Sharing: : Detailed Design

 \subsection{View-change}

 \changed{Recall that $\Cli$ sets a timer after sending a request to $\Ser_p$.
-It will broadcast the request if no reply was received before the timeout.
-If a replica receives no \prepare (or \commit/\reply) message before the timeout, it will initialize a view-change (\fig{fig:view_change}) by broadcasting a $\langle \reqviewchange, L, \langle H(L), $ $(c, v) \rangle_{\sigma_{i}} \rangle$ message, where $L$ is the message log that includes all messages it has received/sent since the latest checkpoint\footnote{Similar to other BFT protocols, \BFT generates checkpoints periodically to limit the number of messages in the log.}.} In addition, replicas can also suspect that $\Ser_p$ is faulty by verifying the messages they received and initialize a view-change (i.e., line~\ref{11}, line~\ref{51},~\ref{59} in \fig{fig:normal_case}).
+It will broadcast the request to all replicas if no reply was received before the timeout.
+If a replica receives no \prepare (or \commit/\reply) message before the timeout, it will initialize a view-change (\fig{fig:view_change}) by broadcasting a $\langle \reqviewchange, L, \langle H(L), $ $(c, v) \rangle_{\sigma_{i}} \rangle$ message, where $L$ is the message log that includes all messages it has received/sent since the latest checkpoint\footnote{ {Similar to other BFT protocols, \BFT generates checkpoints periodically to limit the number of messages in the log.}}.} In addition, replicas can also suspect that $\Ser_p$ is faulty by verifying the messages they received and initialize a view-change (i.e., line~\ref{11}, line~\ref{51},~\ref{59} in \fig{fig:normal_case}). \textlabel{Notice that passive replicas}{R1(12)} can also send $\reqviewchange$ messages.
+Thus, if faulty primary occurs, there will be always $f+1$ non-faulty replicas initiate the view-change.

 \changedagain{ Upon receiving $f+1$ $\reqviewchange$ messages, the new primary $\Ser_{p'}$ (that satisfies $p' = v'$ mod $n$) constructs the execution history $O$ by collecting all prepared/committed/replied requests from the message logs (line~\ref{2.6}).
 Notice that there might be an existing valid execution history in the message logs due to previously failed view-changes.
 In this case, $\Ser_{p'}$ just uses that history.
 This strategy guarantees that replicas will always process the same execution history.} $\Ser_{p'}$ also constructs a tree $T'$ that specifies $f+1$ new active replicas for view $v'$ (line~\ref{2.7}).
 Then, it invokes $be\_primary$ on its TEE to record $T'$ and generate a set of shared view keys for the new active replicas' TEEs (line~\ref{2.8}).
 Next, $\Ser_{p'}$ broadcasts $\langle \newview, O, T', \langle H({O}||T'), (c+1, v) \rangle_{\sigma_{p'}}, \{\omega_i\} \rangle$ (line~\ref{2.10}).